 - Choosing and interpreting different ESL/TESOL assessments and exams

 - Practicum or student teaching in an ESL/TESOL classroom

-If you are a new or inexperienced ESL teacher moving to Hawaii from another state you will need to complete a SATEP program in ESL/TESOL.
-However if you have at least three years of experience as an ESL teacher in your home state you may already meet the Hawaii ESL certification requirements and need only complete the testing requirements if you have not done so already.
+If you are a new or inexperienced ESL teacher moving to Hawaii from another state, you will need to complete an SATEP program in ESL/TESOL.
+However, if you have at least three years of experience as an ESL teacher in your home state, you may already meet the Hawaii ESL certification requirements and need only complete the testing requirements if you have not done so already.

 Step 2.
 Pass Hawaii’s Required Tests

 Once you’ve completed your program, you’ll need to take and pass the following tests, all of which are offered through Educational Testing Service (ETS):